stefan-hoeck/idris2-digest/docs/Elab.md

   and on all kinds of function applications.
 Other terms are ignored.
   `IBindVar`s on the left hand side get special treatment, but I haven't looked at the details yet.
+  The main functionality happens when matching on an `IVar` constructor.
+In this case, the wrapped name is looked up in the current context and - depending on the number of candidates - fails, builds a single new term or returns a list of alternatives wrapped in an `IAlternative` constructor.

+  Macro expansion happens by creating all possible splits of function arguments, wrapping each possibility in an `IRunElab` and wrapping everything in an `IAlternative` that should pass on first success.

+  Resolving function application is implemented as a recursive call where function arguments are put on a stack and reapplied to potential candidates when building alternatives.
 * `checkAlternative` (TODO)

 ## Processing Top-Level Declarations